International Travel

 Recommendations:

-• Update your address within 10 days of moving via USCIS Form AR-11
+• Update your U.S. address with USCIS within 10 days of moving using Form AR-11 to ensure you are not denied entry in the future after travel abroad.

 • Foreign nationals applying for entry pursuant to parole, including applicants for adjustment of status pursuant to an approved grant of advance parole, may be subject to additional screening and vetting and should therefore anticipate a longer entry process.
 To the extent possible, individuals with an approved advance parole may wish to maintain a valid nonimmigrant status (e.g., H-1B or L-1) in order to facilitate entry.